Tag: Jim Cunningham

 The below Parliamentary question was asked by Jim Cunningham on 2016-03-21.

-To ask the Secretary of State for Communities and Local Government, what information his Department holds on the salary levels of elected mayors of each of the combined authorities; and if he will make a statement.
+To ask the Secretary of State for Communities and Local Government, what estimate his Department has made of its spending on reducing homelessness in each of the next five years; and if he will make a statement.

 The below Parliamentary question was asked by Jim Cunningham on 2016-04-14.